True Christians are the disciples of Jesus-the Word of God.

 • The Called

-Our sinful flesh (outward man) has a messenger of the enemy.
+Our sinful flesh has a messager (messenger) of the enemy.

 And lest I should be exalted above measure through the abundance of the revelations, there was given to me a thorn in the flesh, the messenger of Satan to buffet me, lest I should be exalted above measure.
 For this thing I besought the Lord thrice, that it might depart from me.